jepler/chap/README.md

  * openai\_chatgpt: the default, paid API, best quality results
  * textgen: Works with https://github.com/oobabooga/text-generation-webui and can run locally with various models, basic and low quality.
 Needs the server URL in *$configuration_directory/textgen\_url*.
  * lorem: local non-AI lorem generator for testing

+## Importing from ChatGPT

+The userscript https://github.com/pionxzh/chatgpt-exporter can export chat logs from chat.openai.com in a json format.
+This format is different than chap's, especially since chap currently only represents a single branch of conversation in one log.
+You can use the `chap import` command to import all the branches of a chatgpt-style chatlog in json format into a series of chap-style chat logs.